 But it’s possibly Satisfy’s limited edition New York marathon collection that says more about the brand as a whole.
 Inspired by the glam rock band the New York Dolls, the range is made up of hand-dyed cotton pieces that represent the counterculture values Mr Partouche holds so dear.

 Brice highlights this perfectly when he says – “It wouldn’t be me if it didn’t have a relation to music.
 Everything I do is inspired by music.
 It is who I am, and is always reflected in what I do.”

 In 2020 Satisfy will be ever-present at other major marathons in Los Angeles, London and Paris, with a few more interesting, yet tight-lipped collaborations set to drop throughout next year and 2021.
-These new designs, as with all of Satisfy’s earlier collections, will be available to purchase via their website, SSENSE or END.
+These new designs, as with all of Satisfy’s earlier collections, will be available to purchase via their website or SSENSE.